stanfordjournalism/stanford-progj-2021/docs/datakit.md

 When you run DataKit on the command line, it will ask you a series of questions that help configure the new project.
 The questions will often have default values shown in square brackets `[]`.

 You can simply hit `return` to accept the defaults, or type in an answer as necessary.
-Below is an example session showing demonstrating the workflow.
+Below is an example session demonstrating the workflow.

 At the end, we display the contents of the generated project.